singhalpranav22/FOSS-task/IEC2020017/aboutme.md

      Visited a lot of people's Github profile.
      The social media of developers with interesting theme, stuff and git commands have attracted me.
      I am done with that Udemy course, **merged** and **squashed** a lot and now want to **rebase** me skills under the **FOSS** wing.

+## What technologies have I worked on in the past?
+     Learned Web Dev : HTML, CSS, JavaScript.